How to Make the Pricing Slide [For a Pitch Deck & Sales Presentation]

 “How do we avoid scaring prospects with the pricing slide?”

-The Creative Director replied,
+Our Creative Director replied,

 “By showing value before showing cost.”

-Step 1: Build the Value Story First — The Slide Comes Last
+Step 1: Build the Value Story First, The Slide Comes Last

 The most common mistake?
 Designing the pricing slide in isolation.